FREQUENTLY ASKED QUESTIONS

 "I am going abroad.
 Can I count some of the classes I take towards my focus area?"

-Only if materially relevant.
+Maybe, but only if they are materially relevant and do not make you exceed the two non-ETHN classes permitted in the focus area.
 Stay in regular contact with your advisor and seek pre-approval.

 "Can we meet to talk about where I am in the concentration?"